jhoyland/MooDown/README.md

 ## Internals

 MooDown reads in the source which if you've followed the guide above will be a standard well-formed markdown document.
 Python parses the markdown into a flat HTML document which is then post-processed by searching for level 1 headers and then interpreting the contents.
 Question text (before the answer section) is essentially kept in the HTML format as parsed.
 However, img tags are scanned and images opened and embedded in the question text as base-64 encoded data (currently only PNG and JPG are supported).
 In future SVG will be embedded directly.
-Question text section is wrapped in CDATA tags.
+Question text section, feedback and multichoice answers are wrapped in CDATA tags.
 This is essential for correct import when the question text contains HTML.
-Feedback and answers are not processed into CDATA tags at present and so cannot contain more complex HTML thought they seem to cope with simple emphesis etc.